karlita604/Fullstack-Project/Learning/2.Authentication Google OAuth/Intro to OAuth.md

 Step 11: Need some resources from API , Cookie included.

 Step 12: the request has a cookie with user id = code

+# Overview of PassportJS
+## PassportJS handles steps 2-7

+*Common complaints:*
+* does help us automate the majority of the flow, but requires us to add extra code in certain parts to make it work properly.
+* What is PassportJS? = at least 2 different libraries

+## Passport Library Components

+ **passport**: General helpers, objects, functions for handling auth in Express apps **passport strategy:** Helpers with authenticating with one very specific method/provider (email/password, google, facebook, etc)

+You will need a distinct passport strategy for each method you want to authenticate.

+## How to install PassportJS
+npm install -- save passport passport-google-oauth20

+My Project
+Client ID:
+537955690285-nk4qaitqcm7ke10m4k8o714mhn2lda2s.apps.googleusercontent.com
+Your Client Secret:
+TsWVsbH1SAXNkyCA0QaCAJpN